LoufaSupreme/TopCellar/README.md

 #### General
 - [ ] Add large ? icon and message when no content to display
 - [ ] Split page into Customers and Contacts display with buttons
+- [ ] Use 3rd party API to lazy-load customer logos
+- [ ] Use Google Maps API to map to customer locations
+- [ ] Use LinkedIn API (?) to get contact pictures?
 #### Customers Sub-page
 - [ ] Display all customers (companies)
 - [ ] Group contacts by company
 - [ ] Group customers (companies) by tags
 - [ ] Show customers on map
+- [ ] Allow editing of customer details
+- [ ]
 - [ ]
 #### Contacts Sub-page
 - [x] Display all contacts